nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

     conda create -n nextstrain nextstrain

-Confirm that the installation worked and tell the Nextstrain CLI to use this environment by default.
+Confirm that the installation worked.

 .. code-block:: bash

     conda activate nextstrain
     nextstrain check-setup --set-default

-Congratulations!
-You have successfully installed Nextstrain.
-Activate this Conda environment with ``conda activate nextstrain`` any time you need to run an analysis.
+Whenever you open a new terminal window to work on a Nextstrain analysis, remember to activate the Nextstrain Conda environment with ``conda activate nextstrain``.

 If you prefer to use Docker to manage your Nextstrain environment, follow the instructions below.
 Otherwise, :doc:`check out the quickstart <tutorials/quickstart>` next.